tommise/QuizTrainer/documentation/test_documentation.md

 ### Installation and configuration

 The software has been tested following [User Instructions](https://github.com/tommise/ot-harjoitustyo/blob/master/documentation/user_instructions.md) in a Linux environment.
-For a broader test coverage multiple users have been added during testing.
+For a broader test coverage multiple users have been added and tested.

 ### Functionalities

 The functionalities has been tested as in [Requirements specification](https://github.com/tommise/ot-harjoitustyo/blob/master/documentation/requirements_specifications.md) document states them.
 Package _quiztrainer.ui_ holds a class named GUIHelper which tested successfully the invalid inputs like empty fields during testing.

+Final release was tested on the Cubbli version of Linux through student laptop.

 ## Left to improve